Melbourne Central Shopping Centre: 2020s

 During the COVID-19 restrictions in 2020, Melbourne Central underwent a $2 million refurbishment of the lower ground level food court known as 'The Eatery'.
 The refurbishment included new flooring and a feature ceiling, new joinery, an overlay of contemporary lighting and new furniture.
 This refurbishment was completed in June 2020.

 On 7 May 2022, a 559m² LEGO Certified Store opened on the former Glue store space on Level 2.
-The store features a five metre long Lego model of a Route 96 Melbourne tram (made from 651,489 bricks), a Minifigure station where you can create your own Lego Minifigures, and a mosaic maker.
+The store featured a five metre long Lego model of a Route 96 Melbourne tram (made from 651,489 bricks), a Minifigure station where you could create your own Lego Minifigures, and a mosaic maker.

 On 15 November 2023, Australia's first Monopoly Dreams indoor theme park opened across 1700m² on the lower ground level.
-It features two distinct areas: Monopoly City and Monopoly Mansion, and is set across the two zones which are inspired by Melbourne's trams and street art culture with a total of 15 attractions, including a 4D theatre and a chance wheel.
-Monopoly Dreams also contains a cafe and a retail store.
+It featured two distinct areas: Monopoly City and Monopoly Mansion, and was set across the two zones which were inspired by Melbourne's trams and street art culture with a total of 15 attractions, including a 4D theatre and a chance wheel.
+Monopoly Dreams also contained a cafe and a retail store.